MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

 curl -X GET https://httpapp.foo.bar/get -u "$CLIENT_ID:$CLIENT_SECRET"
 ```

-## Access service from inside the cluster
+## Access a service from inside the k8s cluster

-You can access any service through otoroshi from inside the kubernetes cluster by using the internal otoroshi service name and the host header
+You can access any service referenced in otoroshi through otoroshi from inside the kubernetes cluster by using the internal otoroshi service name and the host header like :

 ```sh
 CLIENT_ID="xxx"